Community Grants

 Grants for community groups

-The National Lottery Heritage Fund has provided generous funds for the Building the Links for Rockingham Forest project.
-Part of that funding enabled us to provide small grants to community groups who are working to deliver environmental projects.
+The National Lottery Heritage Fund provided generous funds for the Building the Links for Rockingham Forest project.
+Part of that funding enabled us to provide small grants to community groups who were working to deliver environmental projects.

 The scheme was designed to support volunteers and community-led organisations to deliver projects in the Rockingham Forest area.
 These projects would enhance habitats or help to connect a wide range of people to nature.